 There are people doing incredible things with data, like these visualizations and interactive maps published in The New York Times.
 While these beautiful presentations are useful for communicating with wider audiences after a disaster, they’re not necessarily models for cities focused on distributing actionable information in an emergency situation.
 In non-emergencies, too, cities thinking about impact should remember that very simple applications of data can be elegantly effective.

 Cities can also draw from readily available and existing data: For example, in many places that regularly deal with flooding and water issues, there are already meters in place that can sense water levels.
 These can feed into simple, publicly available digital maps to help people plan their evacuation routes.
-That’s how the Harris County Flood Watch map (which my parents and I were monitoring during Harvey) worked.
+That’s how the Harris County Flood Warning System map (which my parents and I were monitoring during Harvey) worked.
 The map didn’t present this data elaborately.
 Instead, it focused on a few types of useful data and allowed both citizens and newscasters to monitor the situation citywide when they were unable to physically get to many neighborhoods.

 During Harvey, ordinary people were engaging with data as both consumers and producers.